The Great Tech Disconnect

 My own take about these developments is that the market is again enamored with technology.
 Technological companies can do no wrong even when they underperform expectations.
 Their "victims" can do no good even when expectations are met and guidance does not become worse than before.

 This is akin to the environment during the dotcom 1.0 bubble.
-Back then, technology companies could do no wrong either, and were worth any multiple.
+Back then, technology companies could do no wrong either and were worth any multiple.
 At the same time, all old economy stocks were to be sold.

 If I were to guess, at least 3/4ths of these four retail stocks will outperform the three tech companies indicated over the next year.